greasydeal/supermacro/data/profiles/readme.md

 - If either a global or job specific `.xml` file does not exist for your character/job at the time of load one will be generated.
 - SuperMacro will always attempt to load a global and job specific profile for the character.
 - Action bars from both profiles will be added to the character's screen with the job specific bars on top.
+- Profile `.xml` files should be stored in `/data/profiles` folder.
 - These files must be formatted correctly or else they will not load.

 - Format as follows: